aylincakal/passworld/README.md

-# passworld
+## passworLd
-Passworld is a project that locks and unlocks the systems such as cell phones, smart home systems or card entry systems by entering password which is controlled by the distance between the user and the system.
+"passworLd" is a project that locks and unlocks the systems such as cell phones, smart home systems or card entry systems by entering password which is controlled by the distance between the user and the system.
 It was written in SystemVerilog

 FSM Module
  Function: FSM module which gets the signal from Ultrasonic Module will check if the entered